artcreator329/betame-app-sdk54/BETACOIN_MIGRATION_SUMMARY.md

 - ✅ Test scripts updated
 - ✅ Migration scripts applied

-The application now fully supports BetaCoins with the 2.2% processing fee and Diamond Stone exchange functionality as requested.
+The application now fully supports BetaCoins with the 2.2% processing fee and Diamond exchange functionality as requested.